BrainSpate Logo

 Step 2: Run a testing tool on your staging site

 Don’t rely solely on manual testing.
-Integrate automated testing tools like BrowserStack or Behat to cover various functionalities systematically.
+Integrate automated testing tools such as BrowserStack or Behat to systematically cover various functionalities.

 Go beyond basic functionalities like login and navigation.
 Test specific features like product search, checkout flow, payment gateways, shipping options, and integrations with other plugins.
 All tests should pass before proceeding with the update.
 Address any failing tests to identify and fix potential issues before they impact your live store.